nagata-yuichi/EscherTiling/README.md

 ```
 Then, the specified number of promising configurations are saved in a file (ABC_pegasus_60.dat.conf in this example).

-Step 2: Perform optimization for the specified configurations
+**Step 2: Perform optimization for the specified configurations**

-Before compiling the program, rewrite a part of the program directly.
+Before compiling the program, rewrite parts of the program directly.
 - Set CONF in line 4 of env_I.h.
 - Set I or IR in line 4 of search_I_EST.h, depending on whether the E_I or E_IR distance is used.